mykelalvis/FT/Traveller/WORKING/Book 1.md

 [generate all six personal characteristics; he rolls, consecutively, 6, 8, 8, 12, 8, 91
 he soon decides that his UPP of 688C89 adapts him best for the merchant service.
-He visits his local starport, checks out the situation [required roll of 7+ to enlist, with a DM of +2 allowed for his intelligence of greater than 6; he rolls 5 (+2=7)1, and just barely manages to convince a merchant captain to let him sign on.
+He visits his local starport, checks out the situation [required roll of 7+ to enlist, with a DM of +2 allowed for his intelligence of greater than 6; he rolls5 (+2=7)1, and just barely manages to convince a merchant captain to let him sign on.
 First Term: During his first term of service [survival roll required is 5+, with a DM of +2 allowed for intelligence; he rolls 11 (+2=13)1 he faces no great dangers, merely the humdrum of day-today events.
-His application for a commission [re- quired roll of 4+, DM of +I allowed for intelligence; he rolls 7(+1=8)1 is a mere
+His application for a commission [re-quired roll of 4+, DM of +I allowed for intelligence; he rolls 7(+1=8)1 is a mere

 ##### formality.
 As a 4th officer, he proves hard-working and efficient [promotion roll